onflow/flow/docs/access-api-spec.md

 Events can be requested for a specific sealed block range via the `start_height` and `end_height` (inclusive) fields and further filtered by event type via the `type` field.

 If `end_height` is greater than the current sealed chain height, then this method will return events up to and including the latest sealed block.

+The event results are grouped by block, with each group specifying a block ID and height.

 Event types are namespaced with the address of the account and contract in which they are declared.